 The Founding of Baghdad: A City of Dreams

 The construction of Baghdad was a massive undertaking, involving thousands of workers, engineers, and architects.
-Al-Mansur personally oversaw the project, ensuring that the city was designed according to his vision.
+In practice, al-Mansur personally oversaw the project, ensuring that the city was designed according to his vision.
 The city was designed in a circular shape, with high walls and gates providing protection from invaders.
 At the heart of the city stood the Caliph's palace and the Grand Mosque, symbols of Abbasid power and religious authority.

 Baghdad as the Epicenter of the Golden Age